Lipschitz geometry and combinatorics of circular snakes: Preliminaries

-\begin{remark} There are abnormal surfaces with circular link containing Lipschitz singular arcs (see Figure \ref{Fig. Cusp Snake}).
-Notice that removing a H\"older triangle with exponent higher than $\beta$ containing the Lipschitz singular arc (represented by the point in the ``corner'') one obtain a snake as in Figure \ref{Fig. three snakes} c). \end{remark}
+\begin{remark} There are abnormal surfaces with circular link containing Lipschitz singular arcs.
+Notice that by removing a H\"older triangle with exponent higher than $\beta$ containing the Lipschitz singular arc (represented by the point in the ``corner''), one obtains a snake (see Figure 1). \end{remark}

 \begin{Def} Given an arc $\gamma \subset X$ the \em maximal abnormal zone \em (resp., \em maximal normal zone \em) in $V(X)$ containing $\gamma$ is the union of all abnormal (resp., normal) zones in $V(X)$ containing $\gamma$.
 Alternatively, the maximal abnormal (resp., normal) zone containing an arc $\gamma\subset X$ is a maximal zone in $\Abn(X)$ (resp., $\Nor(X)$) containing $\gamma$. \end{Def}